millettefa/hello-world/README.md

 # hello-world
-Hello to GitHub
+Hello to GitHub.

 This is Millette starting to learn about GitHub.